jkson5/jkson_fcc_mod/README.md

 1) [Please download this repo](https://github.com/jkson5/jkson_fcc_mod/archive/master.zip) and unzip it to your desktop.
 Rename unzipped folder to master, by removing extra characters.

-2) In folder master on your desktop, please take file with .sh extension with parameters you need (file name contains parameters), and rename it to check_1860_state.sh by removing extra characters.
+2) In folder "master" on your desktop, please take file with .sh extension with parameters you need (file name contains parameters), and rename it to check_1860_state.sh by removing extra characters.

 3) Connect your Mavic PRO with USB cable.
 Switch it on.